openregister/registers-rfcs/content/rsf-spec/index.md

 #### Type checking

-Although not part of the RSF specification, it is worth mentioning that a Registers' implementation is expected to type check the data according to the computed schema.
+Although not part of the RSF specification, it is worth mentioning that a Registers implementation is expected to type check the data according to the computed schema.

 ##### Metadata